The Short Answer

 Verdict

 Churchill Downs (CHDN) is haram for Muslim investors.
 The business model is built on gambling — there is no threshold, purification, or minority-revenue argument that can address this.
-This verdict is unanimous across all major Sharia screening agencies.
+The latest filing also shows debt at 65.84% of assets, reinforcing the non-compliant result.

 CHDN fails Islamic screening because its core business is gambling (maisir).
 Use our screener to find halal alternatives.